Definition of Equity Swaps

 How Does It Work?

 An equity swap is quite similar to an interest rate swap.
-However, unlike an interest rate swap that has only one fixed side leg, an equity swap has two legs of cash flow.
+However, unlike an interest rate swap with only one fixed side leg, an equity swap has two legs of cash flow.
 In an equity swap, one of the parties will pay the floating leg, and in the return of which, they will get returns on an index of the stock as agreed upon.
-It enables the parties to earn returns of an index or equity security without having to purchase shares, mutual fund or exchange-traded fund (ETF), etc. These equity swaps are usually exchanged between large financial firms.
+It enables the parties to earn returns of an index or equity security without purchasing shares, mutual funds, exchange-traded funds (ETF), etc. Large financial firms typically exchange these equity swaps among themselves.

 Examples of Equity Swaps